HuitingFENG/project-software-architectures/README.md

 - Session Management Service (Fastify, MongoDB): Manages bowling alley sessions and QR code associations.

+### Explanations for some services
+A Session model could have a list of customerIds and a list of orderIds.
+The session begins when a customer scans the QR code and is marked as active.
+The session can either be for a single customer or a group of customers who join the session by scanning the same QR code.
+Each Order would be associated with a customerId and a sessionId, allowing for tracking individual orders within a shared session.

 ## Implementation Steps
 - Define Microservices: Based on the use cases, define the microservices, their APIs, and how they interact.
 - Database Design: Each microservice should have its own database to ensure loose coupling.
 Choose a database based on the service's needs.
 The choice of databases should be driven by the specific needs of each microservice, including data structure, access patterns, scalability requirements, and transactional guarantees.
 Align with the principles of microservices architecture, we provide each service with its own datastore, which helps to ensure loose coupling and independent scalability.